garden-rs/garden/doc/src/commands.md

 The `trees` section in the `garden.yaml` file will be updated with details about the new tree.

+`garden plant` records the Git remotes associated with a repository.

+Repositories created using `git worktree` are supported by `garden plant`.
+Parent trees must be planted first before planting a child tree.

 ## garden ... [tree-query]